Machu Picchu – Visitor Information

 Depending on whether you want to summit mountains, visit temples or take incredible photographs, in order for you to have the best experience during your visit, it’s important that you choose the right ticket for you.
 There are 4 ticket types that have different entry times, circuit options and visit time limits.
 If you don’t know your Huayna Picchu from your Huchuy Picchu, don’t worry, it’s all explained below.

 • The entry ticket entitles you to a single entry.
-It is not possible to leave and re-enter the citadel with the same ticket (exception: Machu Picchu + Mountain tickets).
-Please note there are no bathroom facilities within the Machu Picchu complex.
-Leaving to use the bathroom and then re-entering Machu Picchu is not allowed.
+It is not possible to leave and re-enter the citadel with the same ticket.

 Areas of Interest